 - Just keep doing those two steps, until either nothing changes each time or you run out of patience.
-If a mean has no points, just discard that mean.
+If a proposed mean has no points, just discard that mean.
 You didn’t need it.

-Pause/start the animation by clicking on the canvas.
+You can pause/start the animation by clicking on the canvas.

-You can decide what these results look like: Popping soap bubbles?
+You can decide for yourself what these results look like: Popping soap bubbles?
 Growing algae mats in time-lapse?
 Voting districts?
 That dream about insects eating your car?
 I suggest turning on some Cinematic Orchestra for your headphones and stare at this page for a long while to decide.